imperialcybersoc/imperialcybersoc.github.io/content/events/2025/03/16-porticohack.md

 Please make sure to sign-up before the event, via the link provided by UCL: [porticoHack Post 🔗](https://www.instagram.com/p/DGkpejWo-wv/).

-The event will be run in UCL's [Clarke Hall](https://20bedfordway.com/attending-an-event/#:~:text=Clarke%20Hall), which is at Level 3 of 20 Bedford Way.
+This event will be held on UCL's Bloomsbury Campus, which is closest to the Warren Street, Euston Square, and Goodge Street Underground stations.

 And if you've got a spare moment, get on [picoctf](https://picoctf.org/), [hackthebox](https://www.hackthebox.com/), and [tryhackme](https://tryhackme.com/) to practice and hone your skills, in preparation for IC CyberSoc's London debut :)